segmentio/segment-docs/src/connections/destinations/catalog/pinterest-tag/index.md

 ---
-title: Pinterest Tag
+title: Pinterest Destination
 ---

 ## Getting Started

 When you toggle on the Pinterest Tag in Segment, this is what happens:

-+ Our CDN is updated within 5-10 minutes.
++ Our CDN is updated within 45 minutes.
 Then our snippet will start asynchronously loading Pinterest Tag's tracking snippet onto your page.
 This means you should remove Pinterest Tag's snippet from your page.
 + Pinterest Tag will automatically start tracking visits and the defined events located on Pinterest Tag's documentation.

 Here's how you can get started with using the Pinterest Tag!